zjiayao/pyTracer/Readme.md

 - Multiple Types of Materials including Irregular Sampled Isotropic BRDF
 - Spot and Area Diffuse Lights
 - Monte Carlo Integration with MCMC Samplers
-- (Single) Path Integrator and Direct Lighting Integrater
+- (Single) Path Integrator and Direct Lighting Integrator

 Users familiar with `pbrt` may find it intuitive to work with other components.

 ## Development

-Currently, `pyTracer` is still under development for supporting more features, which are, tentatively:
+PyTracer is still under development for supporting more features, which are, tentatively:

 - MERL BRDF Support